Satya or ‘truthfulness’ is the second of the Yamas of Patanjali’s Yoga Sutras.

 A daily practice we can use to help us un-identify with irrational thoughts, is to simply take some time observing each thought as it arises, watching it as it passes without getting caught up in it.
 Don’t worry if this seems difficult at first, it’s called a practice for a reason.
 Learning and accepting that all emotions and situations come and go and are in fact not unchangeable or true, helps us come to terms with the fact that life isn’t as complicated as it might seem sometimes….

-Patanjali’s Yoga Sutras says:“To one established in truthfulness, actions and their results become subservient”, which ultimately means that by continuing to practice honesty, our life experiences become the results of this honesty and truth, and no longer based on fear or ignorance.
+Patanjali’s Yoga Sutras says:“To one established in truthfulness, actions and their results become subservient”, which ultimately means that by continuing to practise honesty, our life experiences become the results of this honesty and truth, and no longer based on fear or ignorance.

 As we all know, there’s nowhere to hide when it’s just us and the yoga mat, and this is often the place we get to take a good look at ourselves, our habits, and our state of mind….

 Our yoga practice is here to serve our bodies and minds, not harm our joints and ligaments – so each time we get on the mat it’s important to have complete honesty with what we actually need in that very moment.
-On a physical and emotional level, we change all the time, so fixating upon one way of practicing isn’t always going to work out.
-When we can get the ego-mind out of the way (you know, the one that tells us we should be able to do headstand, or we should be able to meditate without getting distracted….) this offers us a way to see past our conditioned, ever-changing and un-true ways of thinking, and uncover a more pure and beneficial way of practicing and treating ourselves on all levels.
+On a physical and emotional level, we change all the time, so fixating upon one way of practising isn’t always going to work out.
+When we can get the ego-mind out of the way (you know, the one that tells us we should be able to do headstand, or we should be able to meditate without getting distracted….) this offers us a way to see past our conditioned, ever-changing and un-true ways of thinking, and uncover a more pure and beneficial way of practising and treating ourselves on all levels.

 One very simple way of observing truth in our practice is by paying closer attention to the breath.
 The breath is such an important factor in asana practice, but one of the most important aspects is that it tells us when to back off….
 If the breath is strained or shallow, it’s likely that the body isn’t happy with what it’s being asked to do - so even though it might hurt our ego a little bit, honesty requires listening to the breath in every moment and working with it.
-As Meghan Currie says “The breath is the boss”.
+As Nichi Green says “The breath is the boss”.

 Our practice grows as we grow, and going to the edge safely in our asana practice is all about being honest with ourselves in every moment.